Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Implementation Details

 \subsection{Dataset Description}

-We use ten widely adopted node classification benchmarks involving different types of networks: three citations networks (Cora, Citeseer and Pubmed), two product co-occurrency networks (Amazon-Computer and Amazon-Photo), two coauthor-ship networks (Coauthor-CS, Coauthor-Computer), and three large-scale networks (OGBN-Arxiv, OGBN-Products and Flickr).
+We use sixteen widely adopted node classification benchmarks involving different types of networks: three citations networks (Cora, Citeseer and Pubmed), two product co-occurrency networks (Amazon-Computer and Amazon-Photo), two coauthor-ship networks (Coauthor-CS, Coauthor-Computer), and three large-scale networks (OGBN-Arxiv, OGBN-Products and Flickr).
 For Cora, Citeseer and Pubmed, we use the provided split in~\citep{kipf2017semi}.
 For Amazon-Computer, Amazon-Photo, Coauthor-CS and Coauthor-Computer, we randomly sample 20 nodes from each class as labeled nodes, 30 nodes for validation and all other nodes for test following~\citep{shchur2018pitfalls}.
-For two three-scale datasets, we follow the original splitting~\cite{hu2020open} for evaluation.
+For two large-scale datasets, we follow the original splitting~\cite{hu2020open} for evaluation.
+For Flickr, we use random split where the training and validation proportions are 10\%.
 The statistics of these datasets are summarized in Table.~\ref{tab_data}.

-\subsection{hyperparameter Search}
+\subsection{Hyperparameter Search}

 We use the same MLP architecture (i.e., number of FF layers and size of hidden states) as backbone for models in the same dataset, same GNN architecture (i.e., number of MP layers) for PMLP and its GNN counterpart, and finetune hyperparameters for each model including dropout rate (from $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}$), weight decay factor (from $\{0, 0.0001, 0.001, 0.01, 0.1\}$), and learning rate (from $\{0.0001, 0.001, 0.01, 0.1\}$) using grid search.